 Proposed deep bored tunnel.
-A deep single bore tunnel would connect to the new south mile of SR 99 (from Holgate Street to King Street).
-It would connect to Aurora Avenue north of the

-Battery Street Tunnel, in the vicinity of Harrison Street.
-The alignment of the tunnel would be primarily under First Avenue at a depth necessary to avoid other existing tunnels (bus, rail, sewer, water) under downtown Seattle.
+A deep single bored tunnel would connect to the new south mile of SR 99 (from Holgate St. to King St.).
+It would connect to Aurora Avenue at the north end of the Battery Street Tunnel.
+The alignment of the tunnel would be under First Avenue to avoid other tunnels (bus, rail, sewer, water) under downtown Seattle.

-The tunnel would be approximately 9,000 feet in length and would be a single bore that is currently approximately 54 feet in diameter.
+The tunnel would be approximately 9,000 feet in length and would be a single bore that is approximately 54 feet in diameter.
 The tunnel would accommodate four lanes of traffic (two lanes in each direction) plus shoulders and tunnel systems (ventilation, emergency access).

 In the current location of the viaduct, a four-lane surface street would be constructed with a surface street connection to Elliott and Western Avenues, replacing an essential link to the Ballard, Interbay and Magnolia areas of northwest Seattle.
-This summary assumes that the seawall replacement, utilities relocation, and investments in I-5, transit, city streets, and demand management strategies will be implemented independently by other programs or agencies.
-Previously these other improvements have been specifically included as part of the project planning, and their removal will need to be explained through the continued planning process.
+It is assumed that the seawall replacement, utilities relocation, and investments in I-5, transit, city streets, and demand management strategies will be implemented independently by other programs or agencies.

-Through traffic on SR 99 would be on a limited access roadway from Denny Way to Spokane Street.
-Traffic from Ballard, Interbay, and Magnolia that use the existing viaduct via the Elliott/Western ramps would no longer have that option.
-Those drivers would either take Alaskan Way to travel through downtown, access the deep bored tunnel via Mercer Street (east to southbound direction only), or use I-5.
-Access from the south into downtown Seattle would be served by the new King Street ramps in the vicinity of the sports stadiums (removal of the mid-town ramps at Columbia and Seneca have been assumed in all scenarios evaluated to date).
+Through traffic on SR 99 would be on a limited access road from Denny Way to Spokane Street.
+Traffic from Ballard, Interbay, and Magnolia that use the existing viaduct via the Elliott/Western ramps would move through downtown Seattle in a different way.
+Those drivers would either take Alaskan Way to travel through downtown, or access the deep bored tunnel via Mercer Street (east to southbound direction only).
+Access from the south into downtown Seattle would be served by new ramps near the sports stadium (removal of the mid-town ramps at Columbia and Seneca have been assumed in all scenarios evaluated to date).